-How to work with the feature?
+How to work with the test execution feature?

-When you enter any project in tesomat.io test management you will see many folders with tests that need to be passed.
+When you enter any project in testomat.io test management you will see many folders with tests that need to be passed.
 They can be manual or automated.
 The tester manually runs the first ones, and upon completion, they give a Passed/Failed/Skipped status and leave a comment.
 The latter is run from the terminal using Advanced Reporter if they are created in any test automation framework.

 - Go to the Runs page.